6 Reasons Why Responsive Design Makes sense as the Future of e-Learning and m-Learning Design

 MAY 29, 2012

 This is why I strongly believe the lack of Flash on iOS devices is a blessing in disguise, because it forces us to find new ways of developing learning experiences for mobile users, as well as to embrace new technologies, such as HTML5 and new principles, such as Responsive Web Design and thinking mobile-first.
 We need to get out of our comfort zone and explore mobile applications and learn about what these apps do well and apply these principles to our mLearning design.
-Let me explain.
-But what about the experience for mobile users?
-Absolutely we can.
-So there you have it.

 5 Key Mobile Learning Takeaways from Mary Meeker’s 2013 Internet Trends Report [Slides]